• Skip to primary navigation

 A 2008 study found that gluten-free foods cost 242 percent more than wheat-based foods.
 A decade later, another study found the costs had come down a bit, albeit gluten-free foods still cost 183 percent more than their wheat-based counterparts.

-The truth is the vast majority of individuals following a gluten-free diet are doing it because they seek to improve their health.
+The truth is most individuals following a gluten-free diet are doing it because they seek to improve their health.
 And when they see results, which a large percentage of them do, they’re willing to pay more.

 Why Is Gluten-Free Food So Expensive?